bitcoinops/bitcoinops.github.io/_topics/en/tapscript.md

   - title: "2020 year in review: Taproot, tapscript, and schnorr signatures"
     url: /en/newsletters/2020/12/23/#taproot

+  - title: Using backup tapscript spending paths to recover from crypto breaks
+    url: /en/newsletters/2021/03/24/#taproot-improvement-in-post-qc-recovery-at-no-onchain-cost

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Taproot